 If you’re ready to get started, I’ll send you a follow-up email with next steps.
 And if not, I’ll make sure you leave with all your questions answered and any further help or resources I’ve offered during our session.

-• For many people, it can be helpful to know what is expected of them in the Discovery call.
+For many people, it can be helpful to know what is expected of them in the Discovery call.
 You do not need to prepare and you do not need to know the answers to any of the questions asked in the call.
 However, it can be helpful to give each of the areas below some initial thought.

 After we settle in and discuss what coaching is and isn’t, we’ll begin exploring your problem, challenge or aspiration, as well as why you haven’t resolved it yet.

 We’ll also explore what you want to happen through coaching and what a successful outcome looks like for you.
 This may also include exploring what it could mean emotionally, financially, and practically to get what you want.
-This allows you to see why this is important to you right now, as well as later allow you to set SMART goals with tangible outcomes.
+This allows you to see why this is important to you right now, as well as later allow you to set meaningful goals with tangible outcomes.

 It’s also good to understand how committed you are to reaching your goals and talk through any objections or challenges around that if necessary.

 I’ll then explain clearly how I can help you achieve your outcomes through the coaching process.
-As coaching is a collaboration and a relationship toward your specific outcomes, I will take what you’ve shared with me and offer the coaching programme that I think will meet your needs the best.
-If I don’t feel like we are a good fit, or that I can’t offer a programme that meets your needs for whatever reason, I will let you know this and either recommend another professional who specialises in that area or is otherwise better suited to what you need.
+As coaching is a collaboration and a relationship toward your specific outcomes, I will take what you’ve shared with me and offer the coaching program that I think will meet your needs the best.
+If I don’t feel like we are a good fit, or that I can’t offer support that meets your needs for whatever reason, I will let you know this and either recommend another professional who specialises in that area or is otherwise better suited to what you need.

-• It can be helpful to understand this, so you know what to expect, as well as to ease any anxieties you may have.
+It can be helpful to understand this, so you know what to expect, as well as to ease any anxieties you may have.

 Any coaching session has four basic parts: